AliFatahadoost/JaliFrame-Stand-Alone/README.md

 GenerateGenericSQLQuery
 ```

-The existing builders are the reference implementation:
+The existing builders provide the pattern:

 ```text
 ReadQuery